Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Introduction

-\textbf{Mechanism design with contingent payments and data-driven components.} Our data-driven transfer scheme also connects with the literature on mechanisms involving contingent payments and public ex-post information (e.g. the work of \cite{hansen1985auctions} and \cite{riordan1988optimal}, and the follow-on literature).
-Additionally, a growing body of research examines how data on agent types can facilitate efficient outcomes in environments with adverse selection \citep{braverman2022data, she2022can, liang2024data} and dynamically evolving market participants \citep{jiang2015data}.
-Our focus diverges by exploring how the designer can leverage data on a common, payoff-relevant stochastic factor to design transfers that encourage truthful reporting of agents' preferences and information.
+This paper is also related to the literature on auctions involving contingent payments and public ex-post information (\cite{hansen1985auctions} and the follow-on literature).
+Several papers examine how data on agent types can facilitate efficient outcomes in environments with adverse selection \citep{braverman2022data, she2022can, liang2024data} and dynamically evolving market participants \citep{jiang2015data}.

-\textbf{Sponsored-search auctions.} The standard model for sponsored-search auctions due to \cite{varian2007position} and \cite{edelman2007internet} assumes that bidders have a value per click and ad slots have non-increasing click-through rates.
-Both studies independently propose (essentially the same) refinement of (pure) Nash equilibrium, and argue that under this equilibrium concept the Generalized-Second Price (GSP) mechanism yields an efficient allocation.
-In fact, as shown by \cite{CaragiannisKKKLLT15}, even worst-case equilibria of the GSP mechanism are close to optimum for a broad range of equilibrium concepts.
-A particular feature of the GSP mechanism is that it can be implemented without knowledge of the click-through rates.
+Our first application contributes to the literature on sponsored search auctions.
+The canonical model due to \citet{edelman2007internet} and \citet{varian2007position} assumes that bidders have a value per click and ad slots have non-increasing click-through rates.
+Both studies propose essentially the same refinement of pure Nash equilibrium, showing that under this concept, the Generalized-Second Price (GSP) mechanism yields an efficient allocation.
+The GSP mechanism can be implemented without knowledge of the click-through rates.
 This is also true for the VCG mechanism, but requires a more careful implementation in which bidders get charged and credited \citep{varian2009online,varian2014vcg}.